NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 +-----------------------------+----------+---------------------+--------+------------------+------+----------+
 ```
 These lines inform us about the following:
-* Number of CPUs utilized: Since `--num-cpus` was defined as equal to zero, then by default RLlib acquired a single CPU core to run the experiment.
+* Number of CPUs utilized: If `--num-cpus` was defined as equal to zero, then by default RLlib acquired a single CPU core to run the experiment.
 * No GPU resources were utilized: Expected since `--num-gpus` was set to zero.
 * Trial name: Generated automatically, it gives information regarding the specific RL algorithm used (here DQN).
 * status: either RUNNING or FAILED (in case there was an error during training).